magento/devdocs/src/guides/v2.4/release-notes/open-source-2-4-4.md

 <!--- MC-38521-->

-*  Administrators 4th restricted permissions that include order and shipping privileges can now view the order page as expected.
+*  Administrators with restricted permissions that include order and shipping privileges can now view the order page as expected.
 Previously, {{ site.data.var.ce }} threw an error when an administrator with these permissions tried to view an order.
-GitHub-14633](https://github.com/magento/magento2/issues/14633)
+[GitHub-14633](https://github.com/magento/magento2/issues/14633)

 ### Payment methods